 During this reporting period, the stack testing consultant, AST, finished their analysis of their on-site investigations.
-The AST report was analyzed by S & L in early April 2021 and was transmitted to PNM, current SJGS operator, as required for their review before the information can be shared externally with MHIA.
-Once PNM's review is complete, the stack testing results will be made available to MHIA (expected in early May 2021) for their use in finalizing the Design Basis.
+The AST report was analyzed by S & L in early April 2021 and was transmitted to PNM, current SJGS operator, as required for their review before the information could be shared externally with MHIA.
+Upon PNM's review, the stack testing results were made available to MHIA in May 2021 for their use in finalizing the Design Basis.
 Enchant expects only modest design changes that would allow MHIA to increase its CO2 capture percentage above 90% of the treatment of 100% of the flue gases.
 Assuming a higher percentage of carbon is captured, Enchant will request that the higher percentage be warranted during the operational life of the project.
-Enchant notes that DOE's report on the Petra Nova project showed Year 3 capture of 95%.
+Enchant notes that DOE's report on the Petra Nova project showed Year 3 capture of 95%, and a 3-year average of 92.4% capture.